IDoCodingStuffs/python-doodles/freeform-log.md

 At least reducing the no of iterations per gradient step helped. `23` mins per epoch with `6` vs `30` per with `8`.
 Might end up slower to converge but hopefully not going to get stuck in that minima.

+I guess it is even better, more like just `18` when I am not using the machine to multitask.
+Maybe I should get a dual GPU setup...

+I will probably need to re-introduce oversampling also.
+To ensure there are some moderate and severe cases every gradient update batch.
+That way I can avoid it learning to predict everything as mild.

+### 8 AM
+No, still gets stuck.
+Time to retry the more aggressive focal loss trick.